 The NSW Plastics Action Plan was launched in June 2021 to manage plastic throughout its lifecycle – from generation through to production, supply and reducing plastic waste.

-The four key outcomes set out in the plan aim to
+The four long-term outcomes set out in the plan aim to:

 - reduce plastic waste generation

 - make the most of our plastic resources

 - reduce plastic leakage

 - improve our understanding of the future of plastics.